-- 8. There are no committees of the Board other than the Audit Committee, the Nominating and Corporate Governance Committee and the Compensation Committee. - 9.
+- There are no committees of the Board other than the Audit Committee, the Nominating and Corporate Governance Committee, the Compensation Committee and the Technical Committee. - 9.
 Assessments are not regularly conducted for the Board, committees, or individual directors.
 The assessment of the performance of the Board is determined by the Board and the Chairman of the Board based on the expertise, contributions and participation of individual directors in meetings of the Board and its committees.
 Committee chairmen are responsible for the evaluation of the effectiveness and performance of the committee members.